James Beckwith (musician)

-Beckwith studied Jazz at Leeds College of Music, winning the John Dankworth Prize for Jazz Composition and spent some years in Canada before returning home to study composition at Trinity Laban Conservatoire of Music and Dance.
+Beckwith studied Jazz at Leeds College of Music, winning the John Dankworth Prize for Jazz Composition in his first year of undergraduate studies in 2009..
+In 2012 he moved to Canada to study how to be a Piano Technician..
+In 2015 he then returned to London and enrolled at Trinity Laban Conservatoire of Music and Dance to undertake an MMus in Composition.

+Beckwith has released two studio albums - Long Distance, and SE10.
 His album SE10 (named after his Greenwich postal code) features Chelsea Carmichael (winner of Breakthrough Act of the Year at Jazz FM Awards), Sheila Maurice-Grey (of Kokoroko and SEED Ensemble), James Copus, Joe Downard and Harry Pope.

-Beckwith has headlined shows at Ronnie Scott's Jazz Club and performs regularly with the aforementioned Harry Pope in the band of trumpeter Jackson Mathod.
+Beckwith has headlined shows at Ronnie Scott's Jazz Club and performs regularly in the band of trumpeter Jackson Mathod.
+He also performs with Daniel Casimir, and Nubya Garcia.